 How to get free rapid home tests

-People with insurance can also get reimbursed for purchasing up to 8 rapid antigen tests per person per month.
+- Private insurance: Insurance must pay or reimburse for 8 at-home test kits per month.
 Purchases can be made online, at stores or pharmacies.
 Receipts are required to request reimbursement.
 Please go to your health insurance’s website or contact them for details on how to request reimbursement.
 Find out more about this national policy at How to Get Your At-Home Over-the-Counter COVID-19 Test for Free.

 - Rapid tests accurately pick up Omicron infections with high viral loads.

-- A PCR test will pick up much lower levels of virus for diagnostic and rule-out purposes but can take 1-4 days to get a result.
-By the time you get the result, the person’s most infectious period may be over.
+- A PCR test will pick up much lower levels of virus for diagnostic and rule-out purposes, but keep in mind it might take 1-5 days to get the result.

 - It’s important to wear a high quality mask and distance while waiting for test results, especially if you have symptoms.

 Where to get free COVID-19 tests in the East Bay

 California residents can still get free testing and treatment regardless of insurance or immigration status.
 Other East Bay locations with free testing are listed below.
 PCR tests using nose swab or using saliva (no swabs!) and rapid antigen tests are available.

 - Alameda County free COVID testing sites: This webpage includes community-based sites offering free testing for anyone with symptoms, including people without health insurance.

 - Contra Costa County free drive-through or walk-in COVID testing

 - If you have health insurance, you can get free home tests.